SuperBeastsAI/ComfyUI-SuperBeasts/docs/super-pop-color-adjustment.md

 and drop the `.onnx` file into `custom_nodes/ComfyUI-SuperBeasts/models/`.

 **License:**
 Weights are SPCA-Community-NoSaaS.
-Local/client use OK; no public SaaS redistribution. <a href="https://github.com/SuperBeastsAI/SuperBeastsAI-Models/blob/main/SuperPopColorAdjustment/LICENSE.txt" target="_blank">See model repo</a>.
+Local/client use OK; no public SaaS redistribution.
+<a href="https://github.com/SuperBeastsAI/SuperBeastsAI-Models/blob/main/SuperPopColorAdjustment/LICENSE.txt" target="_blank">See licence in the model repo</a>.

 <h2>Same settings multiple corrections (Stength: 1.0)</h2>